 Can This Be Done In a Different Way?

-High-quality live video is possible to produce in a short time, but it can eat into your budget.
+High-quality live video can be produced in a short time, but it can eat into your budget.
 First, ask yourself, can this be done through other, more budget-friendly options?
 A panel of experts could discuss the topic through webcasting, using Zoom.
 Audiences interact by texting questions to the moderator.
-We recommend recording audio through higher-quality microphones to avoid poor quality audio from your internal mic.
+We recommend using higher-quality microphones to record audio and avoid poor quality from your internal mic.
 This will add a nice touch of professionalism and create a higher-quality experience for your audience.

 How to Get Started With Live Video

-Like pre-recorded video, live video is important in the online market.
+Like pre-recorded videos, live videos are important in the online market.
 It is an excellent tool for reaching an audience and growing brand awareness.
 Now more than ever, businesses must consider how live fits within their communications and marketing strategies.
 Here are a few things to consider when creating live video.

 Content Strategy